slsdetectorgroup/slsDetectorPackage/docs/src/firmware.rst

         # Always ensure that the client and server software are of the same release.

-        # copies server from tftp folder of pc, links new server to mythen3DetectorServer,
+        # copies server, links new server to mythen3DetectorServer,
+        # removes old server from respawn, sets up new lnked server to respawn
-        # programs fpga,
+        # programs fpga, reboots

-        # reboots
+        # v5.0.0 - 6.0.0 (copies server from tftp folder of the pc)
         sls_detector_put update mythen3DetectorServervxxx pcxxx xxx.rbf

+        # v6.1.1 - present (copies server from the full path provided)
+        sls_detector_put update mythen3DetectorServervxxx xxx.rbf

         # Or only program firmware
         sls_detector_put programfpga xxx.rbf